rahulsharma00/LinkedIn-Data-Scraping-Integration-with-GPT-For-Personalised-Emails/README.md

 ## Prerequisites
+1. Creater a folder called 'Zenskar' on Desktop and clone the repository
-1. Make 2 folders called 'profile_data' and 'emails' respectively
+2. Make 2 folders called 'profile_data' and 'emails' respectively
-2. Execute the following commands before running the application in the following order
+3. Execute the following commands before running the application in the following order

  `` pip install linkedin_api``